Dragonmystic707/exalted-reincarnated/docs/System.md

 Due to the generalized nature of Projects, the source of RES does not always match the application of them.
-It is simply assumed as part of the Project that RES is converted into the most applicable asset, based on a series of complicated trades and “off-screen” character activities: recovered gems could grease the eye of a noble, allowing for backroom deals that allow military training of civilians, for example.
+It is simply assumed as part of the Project that RES is converted into the most applicable asset, based on a series of complicated trades and "off-screen" character activities: recovered gems could grease the eye of a noble, allowing for backroom deals that allow military training of civilians, for example.
 In general, this is all *assumed* to have happened, and does not need